-To illustrate this challenge I recently acquired two Kamado Joe grilling thingamajigs and the meater Bluetooth probe took a lot of persuading to sync and work with the Samsung S21 Ultra or the Pixel 7 phone, whereas on the iPhone of she who must be obeyed, it just worked every frelling time.
+To further illustrate the challenge here, I recently acquired two Kamado Joe grilling thingamajigs and the meater Bluetooth probe I specifically bought for better temperature control took a lot of persuading to sync and work with the Samsung S21 Ultra or the Pixel 7 phone, whereas on the iPhone of she who must be obeyed, and my own new iPad it just worked every time sans any dramas.

-In my Aircraft all Avionics are iPad based.
-This is expensive but because it needs to be dependable so Andriod OS is never gonna cut the mustard for ma at any rate.
+This might seem expensive but because it needs to be dependable, Android OS is never gonna cut the mustard, for me at least, at any rate.

-This is because it sure ain't dependable and I ain't into guessing about terrain and speed etc..
+On the whole, Android smartphones just ain't dependable and I ain't into guessing about terrain, speed or altitude etc..

-One of my pals looked at some of our LSA aircraft and built his own based on Samsung Tablet equivalents to iPad thinking it would be cheaper.
+One of my pals looked at some of our early LSA aircraft and built his own glass panel based on Samsung Tablet equivalents to iPad, thinking it would be cheaper.

-So for that reason I switched back to iPhone and so far the only issues I am having are password and Authentication software based problems.
+So for that reason I switched back to iPhone and so far the only issues I am having are password and Authentication software based problems with each app.

-All of the BT devices I need it to speak to it does flawlessly, so I am a pretty happy camper.
+All of the BT devices I need the iPhone or iPad to speak to work flawlessly, so I am a pretty happy camper.